 Even people who have never thought twice about getting a cosmetic procedure have probably heard of BOTOX.
 It’s the single most popular aesthetic treatment in the world, and it’s been a household name for more than a decade.
 It’s surprising, then, that so many myths persist about BOTOX.
-Even some patients at my Fort Worth practice believe certain misconceptions about BOTOX.
+At my Fort Worth, TX, practice, some patients believe certain misconceptions about BOTOX.

-So, I’ve decided to lay these myths to rest in this blog post.
-Feel free to share with friends on your social media platforms.
+So, I’ve decided to lay these myths to rest.
+Feel free to share this blog post with friends on your social media platforms.
 Before we address the myths, it’s probably best to explain what BOTOX is and how it reduces wrinkles and fine lines.

 BOTOX was first developed in the 1970s as a way to treat a condition called strabismus (commonly known as “lazy eye.”)
 It belongs to a group of medications called neuromodulators which causes muscles to relax when injected.
 BOTOX® Cosmetic is approved by the FDA for multiple uses, including treating facial wrinkles and lines.
 That’s the one-paragraph overview.